 I liked the piece enough to rewrite it.
-I took out a couple of parth graphs-one about why I didn't have a dog, another that ran on about the bathroom spider.
-This is the kind of absurdity you fall into when by you write about anything, let alone about yourself.
+I took out a couple of paragraphs-one about why I didn't have a dog, another that ran on about the bathroom spider.
+This is the kind of absurdity you fall into when you write about anything, let alone about yourself.
 You're so pleased and grateful to be writing at all, especially at the beginning, that you babble.
-Then you don't know where the work is going, so you can't tell what's girrelevant.
+Often you don't know where the work is going, so you can't tell what's irrelevant.